PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 Point-in-time snapshots of your dataset at specified interval

 * small size
+* uses fork and shares memory pages with parent process
 * doesn't affect performance heavily
 * it makes sense to perform the snapshot every x minutes, so not all data is persisted